top of page

 Animations

-For this project, I chose to use Synty Assets because their visual style fits perfectly with the game’s tone.
+For this project, I chose to use Synty Assets because their visual style fits with the game’s tone I am going for.

 The Synty character skeleton differs from Unreal’s default skeleton so I had to retarget the rig, which took some time to get right.
 It was a valuable learning experience that helped me understand the IK Retargeter for future projects.